elipapa/markdown-cv/index.md

 <a href="510-386-8647"> </a> <a href="510-386-8647">Linkedin.com/in/syranol | Github.com/syranol</a>
 </div>

-## Currently
-Actively seeking a career as a Software Engineer

-### Specialized in

-Full-Stack Web Development & Cloud Deployment

 ## Education

-`2017 - 2019`
+`Sep.
+2017 - Dec.
+2019`
 __Oregon State University__
 - B.S Computer Science
+- GPA 3.8 / 4.0

-`2013 - 2017`
+`Sep.
+2013 - Jun.
+2017`
 __University of California, Riverside__
 - B.A Business Economics

-## Skills/Tools
+## Skills
-- C++, Python, JavaScript, HTML, CSS, SQL,
+- Language: C/C++, Python, JavaScript, HTML, CSS, SQL,
-- AWS, ReactJS, Git, Unix/Linux, Node.js, jQuery, Django
+- Development: AWS, React.js, Node.js, Git, Unix/Linux,, Django

 ## Professional Experiences
-`2017`
+`Jun. - Sep.
+2018`
 __Software Engineer Intern, *First International Computing, INC*__, Fremont, CA
-- Designed, developed and tested optimal cross-platform method for client’s product
+- Designed, managed, and maintained tools to automate and optimize software
-- Researched and implemented Java Native Access (JNA) which provided direct mapping from C++ to Java
+- Researched and implemented Java Native Access resulted in reduction in SDLC by 80% due to ellimination of need for boilerplates and header files.
-- Collaborated with various teams in managing project priorities, deadlines and deliverables
-- Reduced system development life cycle by ten times by eliminating the need to call over-head
+- Participated in planning and integration of infrastrcture on Amazon Web Service.
+- Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js and React

 ## Work Experiences
-`2018 - Current` __Barista, *Philz Coffee*__, Fremont, CA
+`Aug. - Current` __Barista, *Philz Coffee*__, Fremont, CA
 - Provide consistent excellent and reliable customer service
 - Communicate effectively with the team and uphold an open work environment
 - Deliver excellence in customer service and ensure quality and attention for each guest
 - Build a culture of warmth, positivity and human connection with the community

-`2018 - Current` __Tutor, *Giraffe Learning Center*__, Fremont, CA
+`Jan.
+2018 - Current` __Tutor, *Giraffe Learning Center*__, Fremont, CA
 - Tutor fourth-graders in Mathematics, English and Science
 - Assist teacher in correcting homework and practice packets
 - Provide support in running the class